Saraakallio

 In what could be called Frog’s ‘representational model’, Kalevalaic epic songs are limited to being a means of “communicating knowledge of the mythic world”.
 As profoundly engaging for an audience as presentation by a shaman of a journey to the mythic world in a ritual setting might be, it would only be about the nature of the mythical world as experienced by the shaman, and not a living instance of it.

-Based on Ingold’s analysis of myth and sacred art, I suggest that the Comb Ceramic culture shamans and their spirit allies, who according to Kuusi, created the first epic runes in Neolithic Estonia, Latvia and Lithuania in the late Neolithic, would not have stopped with merely representing a journey to the other world.
-With their command of the powers and resources of the animist lifeworld, like the shamans of the cultures in the four types of animate stories, I suggest they would have taken the performance of an epic story, in Ingold’s words, “deeper and deeper”, beyond a “representation of the world” that is “map-like” to a space where “boundaries between person and place, or between the self and the landscape, dissolve altogether”.
+Based on Ingold’s analysis of myth and sacred art, I suggest that the Proto-Finnic shamans who, according to Kuusi, created the first epic runes in Neolithic Estonia, Latvia and Lithuania in the late Neolithic, would not have stopped with merely representing a journey to the other world.
+With their command of the powers and resources of the animist lifeworld (like the shamans of the cultures in the four types of animate stories), I suggest they would have taken the performance of an epic story, in Ingold’s words, “deeper and deeper”, beyond a “representation of the world” that is “map-like” to a space where “boundaries between person and place, or between the self and the landscape, dissolve altogether”.
 (33)

 What would such a performance of a Kalevalaic rune been like, in which the boundaries dissolve altogether?
 I will present my own hypothetical conception of the nature of the first composition and performances of epic Kalevalaic proto-rune songs—in the Baltic area of Estonia, Latvia and Lithuania—that actualised what they described, and focus on an example in which of the Mistress of the northern land of the dead is incarnated.
 I offer this account as an ‘animist model’ of the runes, as contrasted with the ‘representational model’ of them, that is defended by Frog.